container-mgmt/cm-ops-flow/README.md

 ## Assign Alert Profiles to the Enterprise

-This step "enables" the two built-in alert profile. (**note:** there's no ansible module for this step yet).
+This step "enables" the two built-in alert profiles (**note:** there's no ansible module for this step yet).

 1. Find the hrefs for the two built-in profiles: